dxkyy/mcs/README.md

 # MCS - Minecraft Server CLI

-A fast and user-friendly command-line tool written in Rust for creating and managing Minecraft servers.
+A fast, lightweight, and user-friendly command-line tool written in Rust for creating and managing Minecraft servers.

 ## Features